-- 3.3.1 The Police and Crime Commissioner and Chief Constable expect anyone proposing to exercise a delegation or an authorisation under this scheme to draw to the attention of the Police and Crime Commissioner any issue which is likely to be regarded by the Police and Crime Commissioner as novel, contentious, repercussive or likely to be politically sensitive before exercising such powers.
-In assessing whether any issue is likely to fall within those descriptions, the public facing impact of such issues should be taken into account. - 3.3.2 In addition, the Police and Crime Commissioner is ultimately accountable for the Police Fund.
+- 3.3.1 The Police and Crime Commissioner and Chief Constable expect anyone proposing to exercise a delegation or an authorisation under this scheme to draw to the attention of the Police and Crime Commissioner any issue which is likely to be regarded by the Police and Crime Commissioner as novel, contentious, repercussive or likely to be politically sensitive before exercising such powers. - 3.3.2 The Police and Crime Commissioner is ultimately accountable for the Police Fund.
 Before any financial or legal liability affecting the Police Fund that the Police and Crime Commissioner might reasonably regard as novel, contentious, repercussive or politically sensitive is incurred, prior written approval must be obtained from the Police and Crime Commissioner. - 3.3.3 The Police and Crime Commissioner must not restrict the operational independence of the police force and the Chief Constable who leads it12.
 In exercising their functions the Chief Constable must have regard to the Police and Crime Plan issued by the Police and Crime Commissioner13. - 3.3.4 To enable the Police and Crime Commissioner to exercise the functions of their office effectively they will need access to information, and officers and staff within their force area.
-This access must not be unreasonably withheld or obstructed by the Chief Constable, or restrict the Chief Constable's direction and control of the force14. - 3.3.5 The Police and Crime Commissioner has wider responsibilities than those solely relating to the police force and these are referred to in the Code of Corporate Governance. - 3.3.6 Delegations are set out in this scheme.
-The Police and Crime Commissioner and Chief Constable may require at any time that a specific matter is referred to them for a decision and not dealt with under powers of delegation.
+This access must not be unreasonably withheld or obstructed by the Chief Constable, or restrict the Chief Constable's direction and control of the force14. - 3.3.5 The Police and Crime Commissioner has wider responsibilities than those solely relating to the police force and these are referred to elsewhere in this Corporate Governance Framework.